 Mark Ward (Meath/Yeovil Town) the Meathman had a trial with Yeovil Town "a few years" according to Twitter.

 - In a 1991 friendly between Ballinasloe Town and a Gillingham XI, Keith Barr scored twice for Gillingham.
 The strange incident is recorded on the Gillingham website.

 - Mikey Sheehy was asked to attend trials with Southampton, but apparently didn't take up the opportunity.
 Open to correction on this.
 Here's an excerpt from Eoghan Corry's 'History of Gaelic football.

-This piece was first published in February 2017.
+This first version of this piece was originally published in February 2017.